-This dwelling wasn’t always as warm, bright, energy efficient and healthy as it is now.
-On the contrary, the original 99sqm home that occupied this lot was dark, run down and poorly insulated.
-It consisted of a series of closed-off rooms and was crying out for a modern renovation.
+The original 99sqm home that occupied this lot wasn’t always as warm, bright, energy-efficient, and healthy as it is now.
+In fact, it was dark, run-down, and poorly insulated.
+It consisted of a series of closed-off rooms, crying out for a modern renovation.

 The clients chose to prioritise their funds for the most sustainable long-term outcome and made peace with letting go of anything that did not align with this goal.